Fire Science

 Semester Hours 3

-This course is a study of organizational structure, fire suppression, fire suppression equipment, characteristics and behavior of fire and fire hazard properties of ordinary materials.
-Emphasis is placed on the most common structural, vehicle and urban interface fires.
+This course studies the organizational structure, fire suppression, fire suppression equipment, fire characteristics and behavior, and fire hazard properties of ordinary materials.
+Emphasis is placed on the most common structural, vehicle, and urban interface fires.

 FSC 131: Fire Extinguishment Principles